fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/minitutorial/step1.md

 // Now lets call the method under test:
 We call compute-sum with item-list shoping-card.

-(In this situation,)
+// Usually, we implement the method under test manually.
+// However, we may want to outline some simple cases:
-compute-sum writes 42.00 into total of shoping-card.
+Compute-sum writes 0.00 into total of shoping-card.
+Compute-sum takes an item like meat from items of shoping-card and compute-sum adds 22.00 from price of meat to total of shoping-card.
+(Compute-sum does the same with all other items.)

 We expect that total of shoping-card is 42.00.
+// An "expect" sentence is used to validate the effects of the method under test.
-// The line above generates the assertEquals test in line 40 of our Java test code.
+// The line above generates the assertEquals test in line 41 of our Java test code.

 // Continue with step 2 of our tutorial for scenario driven method implementation.